BassamAlim/Hidaya/README.md

-# Athkar
+# Hidaya

-Athkar is a fully equipped muslims app that helps reminds us with prayers and points us towards the qibla and give them easy access to quran and athkar and much more
+Hidaya is a fully equipped muslims app that helps reminds us with prayers and points us towards the qibla and give them easy access to quran and hidaya and much more